SpektraSystems/Microsoft-Cloud-Workshop/oss-paas-and-devops/Readme.md

 > Note: You might have an existing Azure Credential.
 For the pre-provisioned environment, new Microsoft Azure environment is provisioned and new AAD user is created for you.
 To prevent conflict with your existing accounts, it is advised to use In Private mode of IE / IE Edge or Incognito mode of Chrome browser.

 ## Using Resource Groups
-* You'd have two resource groups already provisioned for you, Please use these resource groups to create resources throughout the lab.
+* You'd have one resource group already provisioned for you, Please use this resource group to create resources throughout the lab.
 You're not assigned permissions to create new RG, so if you get any permission error while creating resources, be sure sure to verify that you're choosing existing resource groups for deployment

 ## Verify Virtual Machine